TheSuraj01/MeDict/README.md

 1. Run the Streamlit app:
 `python -m streamlit run App.py `
-2. Upload a medical image (CT scan, X-ray, MRI, etc.) through the web interface.
+2. Upload a medical image (CT scan) through the web interface.
 3. Select the desired cancer type from the sidebar.
 4. The application will preprocess the image and provide a prediction along with the probability score.
 5. If the prediction indicates the presence of cancer, the application will display relevant precautions and recommendations.